LiskArchive/lips/proposals/lip-introduce_unlocking_condition.md

     return r * ROUND_LENGTH + genesisHeight
 ```

-Here `roundNumber` is a function defined in the [LIP "Define state and state transitions of DPoS module"][dpos-module-lip] and `genesisHeight` denotes the height of the genesis block as stored in the [DPoS module][dpos-module-lip].
+Here `roundNumber` is a function defined in the [LIP "Define state and state transitions of DPoS module"][dpos-module-lip-roundNumber] and `genesisHeight` denotes the height of the genesis block as stored in the [DPoS module][dpos-module-lip].

 ### New Unlocking Condition